cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     all inputs to H inside of HMAC-H using key DST\_key have prefixes that are distinct from the values Z\_pad, b\_0, and strxor(b\_0, b\_(i - 1)) inside of expand\_message\_xmd.

+    For uses of HMAC-H that instantiate a private random oracle by fixing a high-entropy secret key, domain separation from expand\_message\_xmd is not necessary.
+    This is because, similarly to the case above, all inputs to H inside HMAC-H using this secret key almost certainly have distinct prefixes from all inputs to H inside expand\_message\_xmd.

+    Finally, this method can be used with HKDF-H {{RFC5869}} by fixing the salt input to HKDF-Extract to DST\_key, computed as above.
+    This ensures domain separation for HKDF-Extract by the same argument as for HMAC-H using DST\_key.
+    Moreover, assuming that the IKM input to HKDF-Extract has sufficiently high entropy (say, commensurate with the security parameter), the HKDF-Expand step is domain separated by the same argument as for HMAC-H with a high-entropy secret key (since PRK is exactly that).

 ## Target security levels {#security-considerations-targets}